SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2018-01-18-creating-a-new-git-project.md

 tags:
   - git
   - GitLab
+  - SSH
 ---

-SESYNC offers private git hosting through our GitLab server at [](https://gitlab.sesync.org).
-When you connect to gitlab using your sesync name and password, you'll see a dashboard of recent activity on projects that you are part of.
+SESYNC offers private git hosting through [our GitLab server](https://gitlab.sesync.org).
+When you connect to our GitLab Community Edition (CE) instance using your SESYNC username and password, you'll see a dashboard of recent activity on projects that you are part of.
 If this is your first time connecting, it may be a little quiet.

 ## 1. Create a project

 There are two types of projects you can create in GitLab, personal and group projects.

 * Personal projects are good for individual code testing, or if you have projects that you will likely not share with others.
 Postdocs, SESYNC staff members should look at using these types of projects.